gabu-quest/sshler/README.md

 ### Security model (important)

 - sshler is designed for **single-user localhost** use.
 By default `sshler serve` binds to `127.0.0.1` and prints a random `X-SSHLER-TOKEN` that every state-changing request must send.
+- **Environment variables**: Never commit your `.env` file to version control.
+Use `.env.example` as a template.
+The `.env` file may contain sensitive credentials like password hashes.
 - File uploads are capped at 50 MB (tunable via `--max-upload-mb`).
 Uploaded content is never executed server-side.
 - SSH connections still honour your system `known_hosts`.
 Only set `known_hosts: ignore` if you fully understand the risk.
 - If you expose sshler beyond localhost, opt-in via `--allow-origin` and add `--auth user:pass` (basic auth).
 Use it only on networks you trust and put TLS in front (nginx, Caddy, etc.).